Plain tobacco packaging: Ireland

 In May 2013, Ireland announced plans to become the second country in the world to introduce plain cigarette packaging.
 In June 2014, the Irish government said it would legislate to implement plain packaging.
 Details of the bill known as the Public Health (Standardised Packaging of Tobacco) Bill 2014 were published on 10 June 2014.
 "There is a wealth of international evidence on the effects of tobacco packaging in general and on perceptions and reactions to standardised packaging which support the introduction of this measure," Ireland's Health Minister James Reilly said when releasing details of the bill.
 The bill was signed by President Michael D. Higgins on 10 March 2015.
 After some delays, it was announced that the law would take effect on 30 September 2017, with the sale of previously-manufactured cigarettes allowed until 30 September 2018.

 Israel

-January 8, 2019: the Knesset passes a bill on the restriction on Advertising and Marketing of Tobacco Products that includes provisions for the introduction of plain packaging in the country (Amendment n°7).
+On January 8, 2019, the Knesset passed a bill on the restriction on Advertising and Marketing of Tobacco Products that includes provisions for the introduction of plain packaging in the country (Amendment n°7).

 A year after, January 8, 2020: full implementation for both manufacturers and retailers.